rockorager/libvaxis/README.md

 use the event loop of their choice.
 The event loop is responsible for reading the TTY, passing the read bytes to the vaxis parser, and handling events.

-A core feature of Vaxis is it's ability to detect features via terminal queries instead of relying on a terminfo database.
+A core feature of Vaxis is its ability to detect features via terminal queries instead of relying on a terminfo database.
 This requires that the event loop also handle these query responses and update the Vaxis.caps struct accordingly.
 See the `Loop` implementation to see how this is done if writing your own event